-The Woodlands Aikido Center, Shinjinkan Dojo, is a traditional school of Aikido affiliated with Aikido Kobayashi Dojo and Aikido World Headquarters in Tokyo, Japan.
+The Woodlands Aikido Center, Shinjinkan Dojo, is a traditional school of Aikido affiliated with Edward Germanov Sensei, Zenshinkan Dojo; along with the Bulgarian Aikido Association and Aikido World Headquarters in Tokyo, Japan.
 Established on February 4th 1997, Shinjinkan Dojo is a well-equipped, facility with 1600 square feet of quality tatami mat space, traditional cedar-built decor, and comfortable amenities.
 We are located in a wooded setting less than one mile from I-45.
 Our Sensei, Michael Black, has been teaching for over 30 years.
 He was a student of the late Toyoda Fumio Shihan, and was for 5 years a foreign Uchideshi of Kobayashi Yasuo Shihan.
 Kobayashi Shihan was himself a longtime Uchideshi of the founder of Aikido, Ueshiba Morihei O-Sensei.
 We offer quality instruction for anyone interested in this “Life-style” martial art, as well as an innovative and very popular “Rock Solid Kids” program.
 The history of our dojo begins with Aikido Shihan Fumio Toyoda.
 To learn more about Shihan Toyoda, please continue reading below.

 About Aikido Shihan Fumio Toyoda